Gemorroj/ginfo/README.md

 ### Ginfo is a:
- - Extensible, easy (composer) to use PHP Library to get extensive system stats programmatically from your PHP app
+ - Extensible PHP library to get extensive system stats programmatically from your PHP app

 ### Fork changes:
 - drop ui